-Typhoon Hato shuts down markets in Hong Kong - Business Insider — Nigeria Today
+Typhoon batters Hong Kong & south China, 3 dead in Macau - Eyewitness News — Nigeria Today

 |

+Many skyscrapers in the usually teeming streets of Hong Kong were empty and dark as office workers stayed at home.
+A piece of debris (R) carried by winds from Typhoon Hato is blown across Victoria harbour as dark skies hover over the Hong Kong island …

-Typhoon Hato shuts down markets in Hong Kong
+Typhoon Hato leaves deadly trail in Macau and Hong Kong

 The eye of the storm: Hong Kong's all-powerful observatory